-&lt;sup>37[Comment to Rule 7.1.3: The Athlete's or other Person's International Federation has been made the Anti-Doping Organisation of last resort for results management to avoid the possibility that no Anti-Doping Organisation would have authority to conduct results management.
-An International Federation is free to provide in its own anti-doping rules that the Athlete's or other Person's National Anti-Doping Organisation shall conduct results management.]
+&lt;sup>37 [Comment to Rule 7.1.3: The Athlete's or other Person's International Federation has been made the Anti-Doping Organisation of last resort for results management to avoid the possibility that no Anti-Doping Organisation would have authority to conduct results management.
+An International Federation is free to provide in its own anti-doping rules that the Athlete's or other Person's National Anti- Doping Organisation shall conduct results management.]

-responsibility in place of the refusing Anti-Doping Organisation or, if there is no such Anti-Doping Organisation, any other Anti-Doping Organisation that is willing to do so.
-In such case, the refusing Anti-Doping Organisation shall reimburse the costs and attorney's fees of conducting Results Management to the other Anti-Doping Organisation designated by WADA, and a failure to reimburse costs and attorney's fees shall be considered an act of noncompliance.

-7.1.6 Results management in relation to a potential whereabouts failure (a filing failure or a missed test) shall be administered by the International Federation or the National Anti-Doping Organisation with whom the Athlete in question files whereabouts information, as provided in the International Standard for Result Management.
-Where DFSNZ determines a filing failure or a missed test it shall submit that information to WADA through ADAMS where it will be made available to other relevant Anti-Doping Organisations.

-7.2 Review and Notification Regarding Potential Anti-Doping Rule Violations
+- 7.1.4 For Results Management relating to a Sample initiated and taken during an Event conducted by a Major Event Organisation, or an anti-doping rule violation occurring during such Event, the Major Event Organisation for that Event shall assume Results Management responsibility to at least the limited extent of conducting a hearing to determine whether an anti-doping rule violation was committed and, if so, the applicable Disqualifications under Rule 9 and Rule 10.1, any forfeiture of any medals, points, or prizes from that Event, and any recovery of costs applicable to the anti-doping rule violation.
+In the event the Major Event Organisation assumes only limited Results Management responsibility, the case shall be referred by the Major Event Organisation to the applicable International Federation for completion of Results Management. - 7.1.5 WADA may direct the Commission to conduct Results Management in a particular case.
+If the Commission refuses to conduct Results Management within a reasonable deadline set by WADA, such refusal shall be considered an act of non-compliance, and WADA may direct another Anti-Doping Organisation with authority over the Athlete or other Person, that is willing to do so, to take Results Management responsibility in place of the refusing Anti-Doping Organisation or, if there is no such Anti-Doping Organisation, any other Anti-Doping Organisation that is willing to do so.
+In such case, the refusing Anti-Doping Organisation shall reimburse the costs and attorney's fees of conducting Results Management to the other Anti-Doping Organisation designated by WADA, and a failure to reimburse costs and attorney's fees shall be considered an act of non- compliance. - 7.1.6 Results management in relation to a potential whereabouts failure (a filing failure or a missed test) shall be administered by the International Federation or the National Anti-Doping Organisation with whom the Athlete in question files whereabouts information, as provided in the International Standard for Result Management.
+Where the Commission determines a filing failure or a missed test it shall submit that information to WADA through ADAMS where it will be made available to other relevant Anti-Doping Organisations. - 7.2 Review and Notification Regarding Potential Anti-Doping Rule Violations